 And maintenance care is so important.
 I recommend that patients see me every 4-6 weeks to stay ahead of breakdowns that would go unnoticed with the activities of normal life.
 Don’t wait until you’re injured or have a short-term goal to see a chiropractor, personal trainer or physical therapist.
 The #1 predictor of injury is previous injury.
 Our bodies fall back into old patterns when we’re not paying attention.
 But if we do pay attention, we can stay active and enjoy the activities we love for many decades to come.

-She does provide telemedicine, but she says she recommends you try health coaching with me first to define your goals.😊 Please contact Patricia for a free Midlife Tuneup!
+She does provide telemedicine, but she says she recommends you try health coaching with me first to define your goals.
+Please book your free consultation with me here!